Rural small-scale farmers in Ghana need a way to harvest cassava more easily.

 Findings

-While there is more work to be done, that will be taken on by future interns, we know that this harvester would greatly ease the work of small-scale cassava farmers.
+While there is more work to be done, that will be taken on by future teams, we know that this harvester would greatly ease the work of small-scale cassava farmers.

 We also know that the most economically beneficial tool would need to ease strain and reduce harvesting time in the dry season.